sarah-walker-pcem/arculator/Readme-LINUX.txt

   --enable-debug         : Compile with debugging enabled.
   --disable-podules      : Don't build external podules

 The menu is a pop-up menu in the Linux port.
 Right-click on the main window when mouse is not captured.
+If the menu does not pop-up, you may be hitting a bug in wxWidgets.
+Try re-running with,

+GDK_BACKEND=x11 ./arculator